 “People work better when they know what the goal is and why.
 It is important that people look forward to coming to work in the morning and enjoy working.”

 I really admire his courage to question the workings of the world and the hard work he puts into making it a little better.
 In their unique ways, all of his companies are dedicated to making the world a better place.

-- Tesla Motors was founded to prove that electric vehicles can be better, quicker, and more fun to drive than gasoline cars.
+- Tesla Motors was founded with a brand mission to prove that electric vehicles can be better, quicker, and more fun to drive than gasoline cars.
 And, they can help the world stop relying on environmentally damaging fossil fuels.

 - The Boring Company plans to solve the problem of “soul-destroying traffic” by creating a large network of underground tunnels that enable rapid transit.

 - SpaceX will greatly reduce the costs and environmental impact of space travel, including cross-country travel on earth.

 These extraordinary endeavors are forcing industry leaders to take notice and take action.
 Electric cars that were once perceived to be non-functional and unappealing to the masses are now the talk of the town, with everyone from governments to industry leaders like General Motors supporting the electric movement.